gabrieleaccarino/gabrieleaccarino-portfolio/content/home/experience.md

     description: |2-
         Mentor: Prof. Giovanni Aloisio (Dept. of Innovation Engineering)

-        The "Data Science for Climate Change" research project mainly focuses on the following topics:
+        The "Data Science for Climate Change" research project aims to address the convergence between Data Science and Climate Change for researching innovative, powerful and more convenient solutions.
+Currently, the topics under investigation are as follows:

         * Time series forecasting
         * Deep Learning for Statistical Downscaling